NNNILabs/NNNILabs.github.io/_drafts/2024-11-08-My-Capacitor-Charger-Obsession.md

 The measured time, `time`, is neatly printed in scientific format in the SPICE log, which can be opened using `CTRL + L`.
 Right-clicking on the table in the log allows you to plot the results against the stepped quantity.

 I was able to use this to determine the optimum inductance and turns ratio for an LT3750-based flyback capacitor charger.

+One idea I wanted to explore was the effect of various turns ratios on the charge time.
+This was primarily inspired by the rather disappointing charge time of my first LT3750 + DA2034 circuit.
+The problem stems from the large secondary inductance.
+The available peak currents are lower thanks to the large turns ratios, and the current ramp-down is also smaller, as the current slope is inversely proportional to inductance.
+The LT3751 datasheet has an entire paragraph explaining this.

+> The transformer ratio, N, should be selected based on the input and output voltages.
+Smaller N values equate to faster charge times and larger available output power.
+Note that drastically reducing N below the VOUT/VTRANS ratio will increase the flyback voltage on the drain of the NMOS and increase the current through the output diode.
+The ratio, N, should not be drastically increased either, due to the increased capacitance, N2 • CSEC, reflected to the primary.
+A good choice is to select N equal to VOUT/ VTRANS.

+The 'ideal' case of having the turns ratio equal to \\( \frac{V_{out}}{V_{trans}} \\) would result in a steady-state duty cycle of 50%.
+Going back to Simon Bramble's formula for duty cycle, it can be noted that as the turns ratio gets lower, the duty cycle increases drastically.
+With a 1:1 turns ratio and a large \\( V_{out} \\) to \\( V_{trans} \\) ratio, the duty cycle is very high.

 [^]: [https://components101.com/ics/lt3750-current-mode-flyback-converter-ic](https://components101.com/ics/lt3750-current-mode-flyback-converter-ic){:target="_blank"}
 [^]: My 'job' was an interesting arrangement.
 I was freelancing for two websites, Components101 and Circuit Digest, both outlets for CircuitLoop Technologies LLP.
 My earnings averaged a couple thousand INR a month, roughly €15 to €20.
 Plenty for cheap locally-sourced components of dubious quality, but nowhere near enough to afford the €5 op-amps I consume on a weekly basis in DE.
 I count my blessings regularly.